edefalque/signalk-stripcharts/README.md

 The following specifications files are provided at installation:
 - sail.js
 - environment.js
-- engines.js  (provided as an untested example ???)
-Each of them can be started in its own browser tab and run concurrently.
+- engines.js  (provided as a partially tested example) Each of them can be started in its own browser tab and run concurrently.

 New specifications files can be easily derived from those.
 Copy them and edit them with a text editor, or better with a code editor such as Geany or Visual Studio Code.